microsoft/ExPerfWiz/README.md

   When prompted pick the template for the version of Exchange being used

 # Important Notes
 * The default duration is 8 hours to save on disk space meaning that the data collection will stop after 8 hours.
-If you should need a longer duration, please review the switches below for the best possible configuration that meets your needs.
-The below table outlines what parameters ExPerfWiz can accept.

-* Before running this script, you must do one or both of the following:

-  - Set PowerShell’s execution policy to Unrestricted using (Set-ExecutionPolicy Unrestricted)

-  - Files downloaded from the internet using Internet Explorer are automatically blocked from running.
-Follow the below steps to Unblock this script from running.

-    - Save the script file on your computer.

-    - Click Start, click My Computer, and navigate to the saved script file.

-    - Right-click the script file, and then click "Properties."

-    - Click "Unblock."
+* Using -Threads should only be done if needed to troubleshoot the issue.
+It will SIGNIFICANTLY increase the size of the resulting perfmon files.

+* If there are any questions about using PowerShell Gallery please see: https://docs.microsoft.com/en-us/powershell/scripting/gallery/overview?view=powershell-7

 # Contributing